M\"obius-topological auxiliary function for $f$ electrons: Abstract

 \section{Abstract}

-$f$-electron systems exhibit a subtle interplay between strong spin--orbit coupling and crystal-field effects, producing complex energy landscapes that are somewhat cumbersome to compute.
+$f$-electron systems exhibit a subtle interplay between strong spin--orbit coupling and crystal-field effects, producing complex energy landscapes that are computationally demanding.
 We introduce auxiliary functions, constructed by extending hydrogen-like wave functions through a modification of the Legendre function.
 These functions often possess a M\"obius-like topology, satisfying $\psi(\varphi) = -\psi(\varphi + 2\pi)$, while their squared modulus respects inversion symmetry.
 By aligning $|\psi|^2$ with the symmetry of the crystal field, they allow rapid determination of eigenstate structures without the need for elaborate calculations.
 The agreement with established results indicates that these functions capture the essential physics while offering considerable computational simplification.

 \emph{Introduction.—} Understanding electronic eigenstates in solids is essential for interpreting their magnetic, spectroscopic, and thermodynamic properties.
 An early quantum--mechanical treatment of atomic term splitting in crystals was provided by Bethe \cite{bethe1929termaufspaltung}, who analyzed how crystalline electric fields lift electronic degeneracies.
 This laid the foundation for crystal field theory developed by Van Vleck \cite{Vanvleck1932}, providing a general framework applied to magnetic and spectroscopic phenomena.
 Since then, crystal field theory has guided the interpretation of spectra and thermodynamic behavior in minerals with transition metals \cite{burns1993mineralogical}, and clarified structure-property relations in luminescent materials \cite{song2022basic}.
 More recently, crystal-field analysis has become a key tool for probing rare-earth magnetism and correlated $f$-electron systems \cite{kabeya2022eigenstate, ueta2022anomalous, uzoh2023influence, bordelon2023structural, ram2024crystalline, guchhait2024magnetic, guchhait2025magnetic}.